Reviewable/Reviewable/docs/discussions.md

 ### New and old comments

 The yellow **New comments** ribbon demarcates the point where comments that are new to you begin.
-Normally they'd lose their "new" status implicitly once you reply or click the primary action button, but if you don't want to do that yet for some reason you can hover over the ribbon to reveal a **mark read** link instead.
+Normally they'd lose their “new” status implicitly once you reply or click the primary action button, but if you don't want to do that yet for some reason you can hover over the ribbon to reveal a **mark read** link instead.

 ?> Marking comments as read (by any means) is also buffered as a draft and revealed to others only when publishing.
 This avoids situations where a discussion shows up as unreplied to somebody else before your reply was published.